Microsoft Defender for Office 365 security product overview

 So, Microsoft Defender for Office 365 P1 expands on the prevention side of the house, and adds extra forms of detection.

 Microsoft Defender for Office 365 P1 also adds Real-time detections for investigations.
-This threat hunting tool's name is in bold because having it is clear means of knowing you have Defender for Office 365 P1.
-It doesn't appear in Defender for Office 365 P2.
+The presence of Real-time detections as a selection in the Microsoft 365 Defender portal means you have Defender for Office 365 P1.

 In Microsoft Defender for Office 365 P2, the primary hunting tool is called Threat Explorer rather than Real-time detections.
 If you see Threat Explorer when you navigate to the Microsoft 365 Defender portal, you're in Microsoft Defender for Office 365 P2.

 To get into the details of Microsoft Defender for Office 365 P1 and P2, jump to this article.